ceeoinnovations/musicalInstruments/Setting Up MIDI/USB MIDI/README.md

 <br>

 ## Tips & Tricks
-* Every time a piece of MIDI information is sent from the hub to your PC (for every midi_port.write() statement), you should see the light on the MIDI cable turn from red to blue (e.g. when a note is turned on or off)
+* Every time a piece of MIDI information is sent from the hub to your PC (for every midi_port.write() statement), you should see the light on the MIDI cable turn from red to blue (e.g. when a note is turned on or off).
 * If information is not sending as expected, try disconnecting and reconnecting the MIDI cable and hub port and re-run your code.
+* If you can't get the SPIKE hub to show up as a MIDI device, try downloading a different DAW program besides MIDIberry and checking MIDI connections there.